villano-lab/galactic-spin-W1/paper/paper.md

 Rotation curves present one of the key empirical artifacts through which dark matter can be observed and analyzed [@1978ApJ-225L-107R].
 However, a thorough description of the rotation curve building process is typically not given in scientific publications.
-Furthermore, the software and tools used in developing rotation curves are outdated and are lacking a straightforward implementation (source: GIPSY [@Gipsy_1992]).
-A rigorous and easily applicable learning module is needed to provide an accessible tool to any individual who is interested in investigating the effect of dark matter in spiral galaxies through rotation curves.
-The modules in our workshop are designed to present a convenient open-source platform for developing basic rotation curves.
-The annotated tutorials are aimed for both academics and curious individuals with little or no experience with rotation curves.
-Users can follow step-by-step instructions and explanations in building their own rotation curves and engagie in hands-on rotation curve activities.
-The primary goal of this project is to present rotation curve development and research in a versatile and approachable format for any individual to explore, learn, and build upon.
+Furthermore, software tools used in rotation curve literature are generally dated or otherwise difficult for inexperienced users (source: GIPSY [@Gipsy_1992]).
+A rigorous yet accessible learning module is needed to provide a tool to any individual who is interested in investigating the effect of dark matter in spiral galaxies through rotation curves.
+The modules in our workshop are designed to present a convenient, open-source platform for developing basic rotation curves.
+The annotated tutorials are aimed at both academics and curious individuals with little to no experience with rotation curves.
+Users can engage in hands-on computation activities, including building their own rotation curves.
+The primary goal of this project is to present rotation curve development and research in a versatile and approachable format for anyone to explore, learn, and build upon.

 # Learning Objectives